-To accommodate governmental functions added since the 1920s within the limit established by the Constitution, additional agencies have been created within the Executive Department.
-At the time of the 1920s reorganization, this Department, headed by the Governor, consisted solely of such core functions as budgeting, central purchasing, State police, and military and naval affairs.
+To accommodate other governmental functions within the limit on Departments established by the Constitution, additional agencies have been created within the Executive Department.
+Historically, the Executive Department consisted solely of such core functions as budgeting, central purchasing, State police, and military and naval affairs.
 However, over the years, as the State took on new responsibilities that did not fit logically into the framework of one of the other departments, the entities charged with providing those services became divisions or offices of the Executive Department.